 The app records an individual’s driving habits such as levels of fluency, aggression, anticipation, and consistency.
 The benchmarking depends on road types such as motorway, highway, inner-streets – and diverse driving conditions – snow, heavy rain, congestions, etc.

-Hundreds and thousands of vehicles can be tracked and optimally utilized using a fleet management software – a division of telematics.
+Hundreds and thousands of vehicles can be tracked and optimally utilized using fleet management software – a division of telematics.
 A central dashboard will provide information on fuel consumption, range of travel, temperature, location, etc.

 The management/fleet managers can get an overview of the entire fleet, check the overall status of vehicles, profitability, location, and productivity of the entire fleet.